Demonlover

 Demonlover is a 2002 French neo-noir thriller film written and directed by Olivier Assayas, and starring Connie Nielsen, Charles Berling, Chloë Sevigny, and Gina Gershon.
-The plot focuses on the entanglement between various corporations vying over the financial control of an interactive 3-D hentai company, resulting in a power struggle that culminates in violence and espionage.
+The plot focuses on the entanglement between various corporations vying for the financial control of an interactive 3-D hentai company, resulting in a power struggle that culminates in violence and espionage.

 It features a musical score by Sonic Youth.
 It premiered at the 2002 Cannes Film Festival, although it was more widely released several months later.

 The film contains various themes, including desensitization to violence and the problematic nature of globalization.
 The film was distributed in the United States by Palm Pictures, who released it theatrically in its original unrated version.
 Palm Pictures released it on DVD in 2004 in both R-rated and unrated director's cut versions.

 The film is primarily in French, with some scenes in English and Japanese.
 It is considered an example of New French Extremity by some journalists.
 In recent years the film has gained a cult following.

 Plot

 Diane de Monx is an executive trying to negotiate a deal to acquire the rights to the productions of a Japanese anime studio, which will soon include three-dimensional hentai, for the French-based Volf Corporation.
-To facilitate the acquisition, she eliminates her superior, Karen, and assumes control of her portfolio, her business partner Hervé, and her assistant Elise.
+To facilitate the acquisition, she debilitates her superior, Karen, and assumes control of her portfolio, her business partner Hervé, and her assistant Elise.
 Elise, however, despises Diane and works to frustrate her negotiations at every opportunity.
 Diane and Hervé travel to Tokyo to close the deal, and they enjoy a sexual flirtation.

 Having acquired the rights, the Volf Corporation attempts to enter into a deal for distribution with an American Internet company called Demonlover, represented by Elaine Si Gibril.
 Diane, however, has actually been a spy all along for Demonlover's main competition, Mangatronics, meeting with a mysterious handler on occasion to pass along information on the Demonlover deal.
 Meanwhile, Diane discovers that Elaine's company is a front for a website called the Hellfire Club, an interactive torture site on the dark web that broadcasts extreme sadomasochism in real-time.
 When confronted with these charges, Demonlover praises Hellfire Club but claims no ties to it whatsoever.

 In order to seal the deal for Mangatronics, Diane is sent by her handler to steal data from the computer in Elaine's hotel room.
 Before Diane can download the information, Elaine enters the hotel room and notices Diane's presence.
 A violent struggle ensues, and Diane slashes Elaine's throat with a piece of broken glass before suffocating her with a pillow in a supply closet outside the room.
 Elaine briefly regains consciousness and bludgeons Diane, before dying due to blood loss.
 When Diane awakens, she is in Elaine's hotel room, and everything is completely cleaned up.
 There is no evidence of a murder, burglary, or struggle.